szogyenyid/szogyenyid.github.io/_posts/2024-04-17-sustainable-php.md

 sudo ./joulenne.sh --runner php --test-dir examples/php/size-in-loop --interval 1 --cycles 10
 ```

-The `--interval` specifies the number of seconds a piece of code should run for, while `--cycles` tells the tool to run measurements this many times.
-So the above command runs every example code for 1 second, 10 times, and returns the average energy consumption of these 10 runs.
+_The `--interval` option specifies the number of seconds a piece of code should run for, while `--cycles` tells the tool to run measurements this many times.
+So the above command runs every example code for 1 second, 10 times, and returns the average energy consumption of these 10 runs._

-Here are my results on my computer:
+Here are the results on my computer:

 | Test        | Energy consumption of CPU | Diff from sys | Compared to lowest |
 | ----------- | ------------------------- | ------------- | ------------------ |